Waste recycling and re-use

 2020 strategy targets:

-- UWE Bristol to be wholly integrated in a circular economy, which means that we aim to keep resources in use for as long as possible, extract the maximum value from them whilst in use, then recover and regenerate products and materials at the end of each service life: a positive alternative to a traditional linear economy of make, use, dispose.
+- UWE Bristol to embrace the circular economy - a sustainable alternative to a traditional linear economy (make, use, dispose) in which we keep resources in use for as long as possible, extract the maximum value from them while in use, then recover and regenerate products and materials at the end of each service life.

-- UWE Bristol to achieve an 95% recovery and recycling rate by 2020.
+- UWE Bristol to achieve a 95% recovery and recycling rate by 2020.

 Increasing re-use - circular economy in practice

-The following initiatives represent adoption of circular economy principals in management of the University's material resources:
+The following initiatives represent adoption of circular economy principles in management of the University's material resources:

 UWE Bristol furniture re-use scheme: whereby our unwanted furniture can be advertised and claimed by staff members for use at UWE Bristol, at home or by a charity.
-From 2013/14 to 2016/17, the scheme diverted 116.5 tonnes of waste from landfill disposal, saved the University £493,858 through internal re-use, made furniture donations to charity worth a notional £59,636 and avoided £9,953 waste disposal costs.
-For information about the scheme email the team at email@example.com.
+In 2016/17, the reallocation of furniture and equipment led to an estimated annual saving to UWE Bristol of £113,000, an increase of £33,000 on the 2014/2015 savings derived of £80,000.
+For further information email the team at email@example.com.

 Annual Big Give campaign: held from April until June at the end of the academic year in which unwanted items and food are collected from students in halls and private accommodation across the city.
-By the end of June 2017, 12,049 bags were collected (with more to come in the final count.)
-This equates to a notional figure of £168,686 income from sale of items collected by the British Heart Foundation and 96.4 tonnes saved from landfill.
+By mid-point in the campaign at the end of May 2018, 5,463 bags were collected, the equivalent of a notional figure of £80,000 income from sale of items collected by the British Heart Foundation.

 Our main material streams are recycled as follows: